-- Successful completion of 88 or more units, including the requisite required course units and the first year Lawyering elective: - A GPA of 2.3 or better in all required courses, as listed in section C.1., below.
-This GPA is referred to as "required course GPA"; - A GPA of 2.0 or better in all courses in which a letter grade is earned: - Academic good standing at the completion of the student's final semester: - 5.
+- Successful completion of 88 or more units, including the requisite required course units and the first year Lawyering elective: - 2.
+A GPA of 2.3 or better in all required courses.
+This GPA is referred to as "required course GPA"; - A GPA of 2.0 or better in all courses in which a letter grade is earned; - Academic good standing at the completion of the student's final semester; - 5.
 Satisfaction of any and all conditions imposed by the Academic Standards Committee; and - 6.
 Satisfaction of ABA Time to Completion limits.

-JD Required Courses and Recommended Electives
+JD Required Courses